bburky/NAS/docs/index.md

 *   **No RTC.** I'm going to attempt to connect a cheap DS3231 "Raspberry Pi RTC" someday.
 *   **No mainline Linux.** The MediaTek MT7623N is slowly creeping towards mainline Linux, but it's not there yet.
 *   **No HNAT.** This MediaTek SOC supports "HNAT" which should allow doing simple network switching and NAT at gigabit line speeds.
 But it involves a bunch of out-of-tree Linux patches, and doesn't work on current kernels.
 *   **Terrible Wi-Fi chip.** The BPI-R2 does include a 2.4 GHz Wi-Fi/Bluetooth chip, but it's not very good.
 It requires out-of-tree patches _and_ binary blobs.
 And really weird runtime configuration to provide the firmware.
-I should be able to add a reasonable Wi-Fi card in the Mini PCIe slot though
+I should be able to add a reasonable Wi-Fi card in the Mini PCIe slot though.

 # Conclusion